-This year a significant oil painting by Édouard Vuillard joins Pallant House Gallery's collection of British and international modern and contemporary art, allocated via the Arts Council's Acceptance in Lieu (AiL) scheme from the estate of Jeremy Hutchinson, Lord Hutchinson of Lullington.
+This year a significant oil painting by Jean-Édouard Vuillard joins Pallant House Gallery's collection of British and international modern and contemporary art, allocated via the Arts Council's Acceptance in Lieu (AiL) scheme from the estate of Jeremy Hutchinson, Lord Hutchinson of Lullington.

 At a time when so much in politics seems to be about Britain cutting ties with Europe, the acquisition of this remarkable painting reminds us how closely British art has been connected to European influences.
 Though Pallant House Gallery is most celebrated for its collection of modern British art, it is impossible to tell its story fully without taking into account the exchange of ideas, knowledge and influence with artists on the continent.
 Our collection includes work by artists including Paul Cézanne, Edgar Degas, André Derain, Pablo Picasso and Gino Severini, allowing us to explore the international connections with British art that have shaped twentieth-century art history on both sides of the channel.